 See the course specification for more information:

 The programme is designed to provide 120 days in schools with two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2).
-Each placement provides a sustained teaching experience over the complete teaching week.
+Each placement provides a sustained teaching experience between Tuesday and Friday.

-The remaining 60 days of the programme is university based, where lectures, seminars and practical workshops in a blended learning environment.
+The remaining 60 days of the programme is university based, through lectures, seminars and practical workshops.
 The course will comprise a range of presentations, discussions and practical workshops where exemplar material can be selected from a specialised subject context.

 The two school experiences assess your ability to demonstrate you are able to apply the knowledge, understanding and skills of the ITE curriculum to your teaching practice, and fully meet the Teacher Standards by the end of your training programme: